IhitplayzYT/Main-Repo/IhitplayzYT_Arch/Finance/Terms.md

 - **Moratorium Period** : The time period you took a break from paying loans

-- **Hypothecation**  : **Process where a borrower pledges an asset as security for a loan without giving up possession** of that asset.
+- **Hypothecation**  : **Process where a borrower pledges an movable asset as security for a loan without giving up possession** of that asset.

 - **Calumny** : Printing media like newspapers,etc.